fmay/ziggyusaurus/docs/etl/etl-features.md

 ### Execution History

-Ziggy keeps a history of all Flow executions.
+Ziggy keeps a comprehensive [Flow Execution History](/user-guide/Monitoring).
 You can view the results of previous executions and debug issues.
+You have [full control](/user-guide/History-data-storage-levels) of when and whether data persists.

 ### Batching

-Ziggy can process data in batches to improve performance and reduce memory usage.
+Ziggy can process data in [batches](user-guide/Batching.md) to improve performance and control memory usage.

+### Rate Limiting

+Ziggy [User Queues](/user-guide/Queuing.md) let you specify rate limits that protect against overage when using 3rd party platforms, or simply to dlow things down at strategic points in a Flow.

+### Performance Tuning
+Ziggy is designed to be highly performant but give you full control over the important aspects of performance tuning.

+- Max Concurrent Flows - how many Flows can run simultaneously.
+The ideal value depends very much on the nature of the Flows you are running.
+- System Queue - if Max Concurrent Flows is exceeded then they are placed in an in-memory queue.
+You can specify the size of this queue.
+- Overflow Queue - if the system queue is exceeded, further Flow execution requests are placed in a database overflow queue.
+- [User / Rate Limiting Queues](user-guide/Queuing.md) - these are also tunable in a similar way.

+The benefit of this approach is that you can extract the best possible performance without overloading the system or the memory queues.

+All relevant values can be monitored in the [System Monitor](user-guide/Queuing.md).

-### Queuing
+### Load Testing

-Ziggy can queue Flow executions to ensure they run in the correct order and prevent resource contention.
+To help you with performance tuning, we provide a [Load Testing](/user-guide/Global-Settings.md#load-test) option that lets you run large number of flows at any specified rate.
+The test results show clearly how key indicators are effected.

 ### Alerts and Logging

-Ziggy provides comprehensive logging and alerting capabilities.
+Ziggy provides comprehensive [logging](/user-guide/Global-Settings.md#logs--files) and [alerting](docs/user-guide/Alerts.md) capabilities.
 You can set up alerts for Flow failures and monitor Flow performance.

 ### Secrets Management

-Ziggy provides a secure way to store and manage secrets such as API keys and database passwords.
+Ziggy provides a secure way to store and [manage secrets](/user-guide/Secrets.md) such as API keys and database passwords.

-### Variables

-You can define variables in your Flow and use them in Blocks.
-Variables can be set at runtime or defined in the Flow configuration.

 ### Connections

-Ziggy provides a way to define and manage connections to external systems such as databases and APIs.
+Ziggy provides a way to define and [manage connections](/user-guide/Connections.md) to external systems such as databases and APIs.

 ### Data Store

-Ziggy provides a key/value Data Store that can be used to store data between Flow executions.
+Ziggy provides a fast, local key/value Data Store that can be used to store data for a variety of purposes.
+The [Data Store Block](docs/user-guide/block-types/utility/Data-Store.md) provides access.

 ### Memory Store

 Ziggy provides an in-memory store that can be used to store data during Flow execution.

 ### Commander